ministryofjustice/cla_frontend/cla_frontend/assets-src/guidance/third_party.md

 Where the Third Party is a legal advisor you must note the name of the organisation that they work for.

+### Authority
-[Where possible you must ask to speak to the client to confirm that they are happy for the Third Party to speak on their behalf and agree a passphrase.
+Where possible you must ask to speak to the client to confirm that they are happy for the Third Party to speak on their behalf and agree a passphrase.

 You must record the passphrase on the system.
-Where a Third Party contacts the service again they must confirm the password] {Note: can you put this bit in brackets as a separate bit of guidance that would come up if you search on Passphrase]
+Where a Third Party contacts the service again they must confirm the password.

-If you cannot speak to the Client
+** If you cannot speak to the Client **

 If you cannot speak to the Client, you should check whether this is because they are:
 * under 18;